sparkflows/sparkflows-docs/docs/architecture-deployment/deployment/index.rst

 Sparkflows Fire can easily be deployed:

-* On a standalone machine or
+* On a Hadoop/Spark Cluster or
-* On a Hadoop/Spark Cluster.
+* On a standalone machine

 Deployment on a Hadoop/Spark Cluster
 -------------------------------------